LGBT+ Chaplaincy Support

 Ben Hodson-Franks

-Ben currently serves as HR Director for the CofEB and lives in Sutton Coldfield with his Civil Partner.
+Ben currently serves as HR Director for the CofE Birmingham and lives in Sutton Coldfield with his Civil Partner.
 He has been involved in a variety of churches across the traditions, both affirming and not of those from the LGBTQIA+ communities, and has actively served on Deanery, Diocesan and General Synod as well as the Diocesan LLF Reference Group and is Co-convenor of the Birmingham Diocesan Changing Attitude group.
 Ben is especially interested in the intersection of sexuality with other individual characteristics, including gender, age, race, disability and socio-economic status, as well as exploring relationship diversity for the LGBTQIA+ communities.

 Diane Reeves

 Diane is a lay Reader at St Peter’s Church Harborne, a church that seeks to be inclusive.
-She is a cis straight woman and has been divorced a few times and has four adult children and grandchildren.
+She is a cis straight woman, has been divorced a few times and has four adult children and grandchildren.
 Diane worked in the NHS as a GP and NHS manager.
-She has had a wide range of experience and is interested in mental health, and supporting LGBTQIA+ family situations including surrogacy.
+She has had a wide range of experience and is interested in mental health and supporting LGBTQIA+ family situations including surrogacy.
 She is a vegan and lives with 5 rabbits and a dog.
 Diane believes that God loves and has compassion for all their creation and tries to show that in her ministry.

 Privacy Notice | Powered by Church Edit